Anmavi/latch-plugin-openVPN/README.md

 1. Go to "python" directory in plugin package, open and edit "latch-model.conf" file.
 Add your settings and save it in the same directory as "latch.conf".

-2. Open a terminal.
-Change to "python" directory, where you have saved the "latch.conf" file.
-Run "sudo python3 install.py -f latch.conf".
+2. cd to the top-level directory of the plugin, and use the "sudo ./install" command to install it.

 3. Open "server.conf".
-Add "plugin /usr/lib/openvpn/openvpn-auth-pam.so latch-login" (may be you need to use a different path.
-Look for "openvpn-auth-pam.so" in your file system directory).
+Add "plugin /usr/lib/openvpn/openvpn-auth-pam.so openvpn" to use it.
+May be you need to use a different path.
+Look for "openvpn-auth-pam.so" in your file system directory.

 4. Linux Restart Openvpn "sudo service openvpn restart".